killwing/kwitty/README.txt

 kwitty is a local, simple and tab based twitter web application for chrome.

 1.4 New!
-*Add retweets info in new fixed tab.
+*Add retweets info in a new fixed tab.
 *Timeline tab width change (non-app mode).

 Features: